OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/04-reading-a-push-button.md

 // TODO: screenshot of the cat command showing the bitwise operations

 #### A Closer Look at the Code

+// LAZAR to read all the text below

 In this code, we implemented an more efficient method of read inputs called interrupt, where as in the previous tutorial we used the method of polling.
 Notice we use two `for` loops: one for setting all LED pins to output and another to turn all the LEDs off without any delay.